 where the first listed uncertainty is statistical, the second is systematic and the third is due to the luminosity determination.
-The ratio of the coherent \psitwos to \jpsi production cross-sections is measured to be
+The cross-section ratio between coherent \psitwos and \jpsi photoproduction is measured to be

 where the first uncertainty is statistical and the second is systematic.
 The luminosity uncertainty cancels in the ratio measurement.